elModo7/AHK-CheatEngine/README.md

 > [!CAUTION]
-> In the case that you use this for a game, use it for offline games, I am not responsible for any misuse of this tool.
-It is also very likely that it may be flagged by anticheats if you target a game process.
+> In the case that you use this for a game, **use it for offline games**, *I am not responsible for any misuse of this tool.* It is also very likely that it may be flagged by anticheats if you target a game process.

 > [!NOTE]